Web Monitor Configuration Form

 This option is useful if you get many false negatives for failures.
 Some sites (especially ASP.NET sites) can often be slow to startup if they have been idle for a long time and the server is busy.
 The treshold makes sure that you don't get notified of a 'potential' failure but only if the failure can be verfied twice in a row.

-Leave this value at 0 if you want to be notified on the first failure.
+Leave this value at 0 if you always want to be notified on the first failure.
+Otherwise set this value to a short retry timeout of a few seconds to retry and double check.

 Auto Launch when Windows Starts